 Often abbreviated to ‘phaeo’.
 Phaeochromocytomas and paragangliomas are collectively known as chromaffin tumours; pheochromocytomas; intra-adrenal paraganglioma

-A phaeochromocytoma is a tumour from the central part of the adrenal gland called the adrenal medulla.
-The adrenal medulla is responsible for the production of hormones including adrenaline and noradrenaline, which are needed for the ‘fight or flight response’ when the body becomes ready for stressful events or increased physical activity.
+A phaeochromocytoma is a tumour from the central part of the adrenal gland (sitting on top of each kidney) called the adrenal medulla.
+The adrenal medulla is responsible for the production of hormones including adrenaline (epinephrine) noradrenaline (norepinephrine) and to a lesser extent dopamine, which are needed for the ‘fight or flight response’ when the body becomes ready for stressful events or increased physical activity.
 Phaeochromocytomas often produce an excess of these hormones.
 Phaeochromocytomas are related to a similar type of tumour found outside the adrenal gland called a paraganglioma.

 The cause of phaeochromocytomas is not known, the same as any other tumour.
-If the tumour develops in cells in the medulla of the adrenal gland, then it might secrete an excess of adrenaline or noradrenaline.
+If the tumour develops in cells in the medulla of the adrenal gland, then it might secrete an excess of adrenaline or noradrenaline or both.
 In some families, certain genes appear to be involved in developing tumours and there are a few genes that seem to be associated with the growth of a phaeochromocytoma.